jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 Conclusion
 ----------
-You have now successfully pulled a PyTorch image from Docker Hub, mounted local directories into the container, and run a Python script within an Apptainer container.
+You have now successfully pulled a PyTorch image from Docker Hub and run a Python script within an Apptainer container.

-Again for a more detailed introduction to containers please see the `Containers at TACC tutorial <https://containers-at-tacc.readthedocs.io/en/latest/index.html>`_.
+For a more detailed introduction to containers please see the `Containers at TACC tutorial <https://containers-at-tacc.readthedocs.io/en/latest/index.html>`_.

 You have also now completed the first section of this tutorial.
 In the next section, we will expand on building AI/ML containers at TACC by building a customized Dockerfile for a specific applicaiton using BERT.